-To celebrate the new Meddling with Poetry course starting in February 2019, I'm sharing 16 delicious poetry forms, counting down to the course.
-See all the poem forms in the Poetry Advent Calendar so far, or read on for a selection of nifty little quickie forms.
+To celebrate the launch of the Meddling with Poetry in February 2019, I shared 16 delicious poetry forms, counting down to the course.
+See all the poem forms in the Poetry Advent Calendar or read on for a selection of nifty little quickie forms.

 A nifty little quickie, just 11 words total:

 2 words: what it does

 3 words: where it is

 Variation: for a fun / silly group game, try playing these "Consequence" style: each person writes a line, folds their paper, and passes it on.

 Like your first two lines?
 Just keep using them!

 new line, rhymes with second line

 Fancy French poetry-speak for a "fivey": each line longer then the last one short.

 Line 1: 2 syllables